bihealth/bih-cluster/bih-cluster/docs/storage/storage-migration.md

 Simultaneously we will move towards a more unified naming scheme for project and group folder names.
 From now on, all such folders names shall be in [kebab-case](https://en.wikipedia.org/wiki/Letter_case#Kebab_case).
 This is Berlin after all.
+Group folders will also be renamed, removing the "ag_" prefix.

 Detailed communication about the move will be communicated via the cluster mailinglist and the [user forum](https://hpc-talk.cubi.bihealth.org/).
 For technical help, please consult the [Data Migration Tips and tricks](migration-faq.md).